There are a handful of time-tested investment strategies that tend to outperform over time.

 Dividend Growth Advantages:

-- Very low fees for buy-and-hold dividend growers
+- Very low fees (or zero fees in some cases) for buy-and-hold dividend growers

 - Reliable passive income that grows faster than inflation and grows through recessions